HelpSeeker/CoubDownloader/README.md

 Now AAC audio will be completely ignored and the script only serves MP3 audio (like the old version).

+### 'share' videos

+Another special new option is `--share`.
+Coub now offers a video version primarily targeted at people, who want to share coubs.
+These videos already contain both video (~720p, sometimes ~360p) and audio (AAC@128Kbps CBR) and don't require further muxing.
+Videos downloaded with `--share` come as MP4.

+***

+**WARNING:** There's a danger of overwriting *share* videos with video-only streams, as they both come as MP4.

+***

+The downside is that the audio is often considerably shorter than the other available audio streams.
+Sometimes that's beneficial, as Coub tends to loop the audio for short tracks (e.g. 2x 25 sec. audio).
+Often you just lose a lot of audio duration though (e.g. 3 min. song gets reduced to 20 sec.).

+Also because of the special property of the *share* version, there are some pitfalls to look out for.
+Many options become useless, when used together with `--share`

+* `--short`
+* `--keep`
+* `--repeat`
+* `--duration`
+* all other format selection options
+* `--audio-only` and `--video-only` (throws error)

+There's no fallback for *share* videos.
+If the *share* version is not yet available, then the script will count the coub as unavailable.

 ## Changes since Coub's database upgrade (watermark & co)

 Coub started to massively overhaul their database and API.
 Of course those changes aren't documented (why would you document API changes anyway?), so it will take a while to weed through all the changes.
 A few things I need to change are already clear though: